kaans4nli/Full-Stack-BookStore/README.md

 # Full-Stack-BookStore

-This project is an e-commerce web application that provides user-interfaces for users to browse and purchase books.
+The purpose of the project is an e-commerce web application that provides user-interfaces for users to browse and purchase books.

 # Pages